Aker Carbon Capture ASA: Notice of Extraordinary General Meeting

 - The Board of Directors' proposed resolutions

-All documents to be processed in the EGM, as well as the participation link and guide for online participation, will also be made available on www.akercarboncaptureasa.com.
+All documents to be processed in the meeting, as well as the participation link and guidelines for online participation, will also be made available on www.akercarboncaptureasa.com.

 For further information: